Software Tour

 and drop" technique.

-- Automatic meshing is
+Automatic meshing

-provided with mesh refinement capabilities.
+is provided with an easy-to-use mesh refinement capability.

-- Built-in
+Built-in

 associativity, a key feature of the LUSAS Modeller, ensures that